simongeilfus/Cinder-Cmft/README.md

 See [cmft repository](https://github.com/dariomanesku/cmft) for more information.

-Convenient functions to load, filter and cache environment maps :
+The block is roughly organised around two types of functions; Convenient functions to load, filter and cache environment maps as `cinder::gl::TextureCubeMapRef`:

 ```c++
 // create the skybox, radiance and irradiance environment map